-It is recommended that a programme of archaeological testing and metal detecting is carried out within the proposed development area prior to the commencement of construction.
-Test-trenching and metal detecting will be carried out under licence to National Monuments Service of the Department of Housing, Local Government and Heritage.
+It is recommended that all topsoil stripping associated with the proposed development be monitored by a suitably qualified archaeologist.
+In addition, metal detection should be carried out during the course of the works.
+This will require a licence from the National Monuments Service of the DoHLGH.
 If any features of archaeological potential are discovered during the course of the works further archaeological mitigation may be required, such as preservation in-situ or by record.
 Any further mitigation will require approval from the National Monuments Service of the Department of Housing, Local Government and Heritage.